stuffbymax/wiki-blogs/content/post/secure-ftp.md

 +++
 date = '2025-02-27T09:24:14Z'
 draft = false
-title = 'Secure FTP Server Setup on Arch Linux: A Tutorial' categories = ["Tutorial"] series = ["Tech"] tags = ["FTP", "linux"] aliases = ["secute-ftp"]
+title = "Secure FTP Server Setup on Arch Linux: A Tutorial" description = "Secure FTP Server Setup on Arch Linux: A Tutorial" categories = ["Tutorial"] series = ["Tech"] tags = ["FTP", "linux"] aliases = ["secute-ftp"]
 +++

-# Secure FTP Server Setup on Arch Linux: A Tutorial

 This tutorial will guide you through setting up a secure FTP (FTPS) server on Arch Linux using `vsftpd`.
 It uses passive mode for better compatibility with firewalls, and enforces SSL/TLS encryption for secure data transfer.
 The tutorial uses `ftpuser` as an example user; remember to change this in production environments.